dec-lied/valoguessr/README.md

 The Debug build mode should only be used for running the game from Visual Studio, as the paths for the assets are dependent on it.

-The Release build mode is what should be used when compiling the executable.
+The Release build mode is what should be used when compiling the standalone executable.
 Create a /bin folder in /valoguessr and place the newly created valoguessr.exe into /valoguessr/bin.
 Then place the appropriate dlls from the /dlls folder in the same directory as valoguessr.exe, which should be /valoguessr/bin.

 ## Dependencies